-KBA Language Support
+5.3.1 KBA Language Support

-If you support more than one language, you can provide translations for the GPS questions in different languages.
+If you support more than one language, you can provide translations for the Thredd questions in different languages.
 This is set up per card product.
 Questions defined in a different language will automatically generate new KBA Question IDs.
 See Appendix 4: KBA Questions.

-Note: GPS cannot use a different language to what is configured as the language with Cardinal for your BIN/sub-BINs.
+Note: Thredd cannot use a different language to what is configured as the language with Cardinal for your BIN/sub-BINs.

-OTP SMS Text Support
+5.3.2 OTP SMS Text Support

-For OTP SMS messages (sent by GPS to the cardholder's phone number), the SMS message is dynamic, and you can specify the text and variables to use.
+For OTP SMS messages (sent by Thredd to the cardholder's phone number), the SMS message is dynamic, and you can specify the text and variables to use.
 See Appendix 2: OTP Message Templates.

-Please contact your GPS 3DS project manager to ask for these SMS options to be configured.
+Please contact your Thredd 3DS project manager to ask for these SMS options to be configured.

-Language is determined by checking the current value of the card's language setting (for details, see the Create Card web service in the Web Services Guide).
+Language is determined by checking the current value of the card's language setting (if using Web Services, see the Web Services Guide >Create Card; if using our Cards API, see the Cards API Website > Creating a Card).
 Below is an example of the OTP SMS message, in French:

-Figure 9: OTP SMS Message Example
+Figure 6: OTP SMS Message Example

-The text length limit for the GPS SMS message is 36 characters.
+The text length limit for the Thredd SMS message is 36 characters.
 If you pass this limit, the message will be split into two messages.

-Step 2: Cardinal Configure RDX Biometric and Screens
+6 Cardinal Configuration of RDX Biometric and Screens